 The Bible contains 1189 chapters: 929 in the Old Testament and 260 in the New.
-Reading 3 chapters each day and 5 chapters on Sundays will cover the entire Bible in one year.
-Follow some plan here.
-Even one chapter each day will cover the New Testament in only 9 months.
+Reading three chapters each day and five chapters on Sundays will cover the entire Bible in one year.
+We have 70 Individual Bible Reading Plans here.
+Even one chapter each day will cover the New Testament in only nine months.
 God's Word is alive!

 The Bible was written over 1500 years between about 1400 BC and 95AD.
 The Old Testament is God's dealings with Israel and consists of 39 books written and collected together over 1000 years from 1400BC to 400BC.
 Then there was a big gap of 400 years until Jesus was born.
 The New Testament consists of 27 books written between about 50AD and 95AD and is the record of the life and gospel of Jesus Christ.
 The Old Testament was originally written in Hebrew and Aramaic while the New Testament was written in Greek.
 Thus the Bible you read is a translation of these original ancient manuscripts which were very carefully preserved and translated.

 Because the Bible was written by many people over a long period of time, the books of the Bible are not arranged alphabetically but topically, chronologically and by the type of writing.
 It is a bit confusing at first.
 So most Bibles have an Index or Table of Contents in the front.
 This will give you the page numbers of the various books of the Bible.
 So if your pastor says to look up the book of Romans, you go to the Index and find it there, and then go to the page it indicates.